Book With ConfidenceOur Safe Travel Policy

 Of course, being Greek islands, both contain important and fascinating archaeological and historical remains, ranging from mysterious and distant prehistory to the rich heritage of more recent eras.

-Our group,, standing in the 3600-year old plateia or village square of Akrotiri on Santorini
+Group in the plateia or village square of Akrotiri on Santorini in Greece

 Santorini's key site is of course Akrotiri, the Bronze Age city destroyed and thus preserved by the mega-eruption of the Santorini volcano in the late 17th century BC.
 Walking among its lanes and squares between 3600-year old houses preserved to the third floor is an amazing experience.
 What makes Akrotiri a world class site is its conjunction with two excellent museums presenting the rich array of stupendously beautiful artefacts from the site and its broad range of evocative wall paintings.